me9hanics/PainterPalette/README.md

 We have created multiple networks of painters (based on being at the same places at the same time + nationality, additionally style similarity, or who influenced whom networks) in another project (see: [ArtProject](https://github.com/me9hanics/ArtProject/)).
 A network of styles and movements were also created.

-### Resulting file
+### Resulting dataset/file

+Download version *1.0.1* as a *CSV* file [**here**](https://github.com/me9hanics/PainterPalette/releases/download/v1.0.1/PainterPalette.csv)

+**Soon Excel file format included too**

-The final dataset is stored in the *artists.csv* file (raw file here: [raw](https://raw.githubusercontent.com/me9hanics/PainterPalette/main/datasets/artists.csv), often this is better import / look at as it doesn't have the commit ID in the URL so this gives back always the freshest version).
+In any case, the final ("compiled") dataset is stored in the *artists.csv* file (raw file here: [raw](https://raw.githubusercontent.com/me9hanics/PainterPalette/main/datasets/artists.csv), often this is better import / look at as it doesn't have the commit ID in the URL so this gives back always the freshest version).

 Some of the first instances in the file: